Arjun-Mota/countries-analysis/README.md

 Analysis of 227 countries dataset consists of Properties Like Population, Area, Region etc.
 * Most densed countries in the world
 * Distribution of population in different regions
-* Top 10 Countries with increasing and decreasing population rate
+* Top 10 countries with increasing and decreasing population rate